shah-rohan/SmartMap/README.md

     -h Display help message

-## Documentation for MultiMap
+## Documentation for SmartMap

-The MultiMap software serves to assign weights to each mapping of each read by an iterative Bayesian reweighting algorithm using the BED file(s) outputted by the MultiMapPrep script as an input.
+The SmartMap software serves to assign weights to each mapping of each read by an iterative Bayesian reweighting algorithm using the BED file(s) outputted by the SmartMapPrep script as an input.
 The output file is a Gzipped BEDGRAPH file of the genome-wide read weights analagous to a genome coverage read depth BEDGRAPH file.
 If run in strand-specific mode, the output file is a pair of Gzipped BEDGRAPH files of the genome-wide read weights, with one file per strand.

 ### Dependencies

-The MultiMap binary has no dependencies in and of itself; however, building the MultiMap binary from source requires the following to be installed and added to the PATH environment variable.
+The SmartMap binary has no dependencies in and of itself; however, building the SmartMap binary from source requires the following to be installed and added to the PATH environment variable.

 * g++

-Additionally, the [gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) library is required for building the MultiMap binary; this is included in the appropriate relative directory with the appropriate reference in the makefile.
+Additionally, the [gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) library is required for building the SmartMap binary; this is included in the appropriate relative directory with the appropriate reference in the makefile.

 We have tested this software on Ubuntu LTS 14.04, 16.04, and 18.04.
 For the above listed tools, we have tested g++ v.
 7.5.0.

-### Building MultiMap binary from source
+### Building SmartMap binary from source

-The source files for the MultiMap software are provided here.
-To build the MultiMap binary from source, from the main project directory, run the following command:
+The source files for the SmartMap software are provided here.
+To build the SmartMap binary from source, from the main project directory, run the following command:

 `make all`

-The MultiMap binary will appear in the "Default" directory.
+The SmartMap binary will appear in the "Default" directory.
 It can then be moved to the directory of interest or added to the PATH environment variable for use.

-### Manual for MultiMap
+### Manual for SmartMap

-`MultiMap [options] -g [genome length file] -o [output prefix] [BED or BED.gz file input(s)]`
+`SmartMap [options] -g [genome length file] -o [output prefix] [BED or BED.gz file input(s)]`

 Inputs (required):